Should I PuSH My Child To Speak?

 • community activities

-Because parents are present in these environments, they are uniquely positioned to help children practice the small steps that eventually lead to confident speaking.
+Because parents are present in these everyday settings, they are uniquely positioned to help children practice the small steps that eventually lead to confident speaking.

-School environments are often the settings where functional impairment from selective mutism is most visible.
+School environments are often the settings where the impact of selective mutism is most visible.

 For this reason, treatment frequently involves collaboration with teachers and school staff.
 When adults across environments understand how to create supportive speaking opportunities, children are more likely to generalize their progress beyond the therapy office.